Jury Verdict Research published a new Maryland specific study on the median compensation awards for car, truck and motorcycle accidents.

 |Our law firm has successfully handled hundreds of serious injury accident cases, earning tens of millions of dollars for our clients.
 We handle only serious injury claims.
 If you want someone to fight tooth and nail for you, call 800-553-8082 or get a free on-line consultation.|

-This post was originally written in 2007.
-It is 2013 now.
-This data is from Maryland verdicts from 2000-2006.
+This post was originally written.
+It is 2017 now.
 But I can tell you that the data has likely remained relatively unchanged.
 Things are no better or worse than they used to be back in those days.

 I have just gone back and put all of our settlements over the last two years into a spreadsheet.
 I’m going to work on computing our average verdict.
 Our law firm’s average personal injury settlements range from $2.1 million to $300 (the child of a client who was not hurt in the accident).
 Miller & Zois average settlement is clearly over $50,000.
 The study I just cited said that only 1% of Maryland verdicts are over $500,000.
-We have had at least 14 settlements and verdict over $500,000 in the last two years.
-I will calculate our average verdict when we get all of our lawyers in the office at the same time, but it is certainly a number well into the six figures.
+We have had at least 26 settlements and verdict over $500,000 in the last two years.
+I will calculate our average verdict when we get all of our lawyers in the office at the same time, but it is certainly a number that exceeds $500,000.
 (Take a look at some of our better verdicts in recent years.)

 Does this tell you much about the value of your case?
 It does not.
 Every case is different and our results do not predict yours.
 So why am I telling you this?
 I think many people who are badly injured read the statistics in this study and become despondent thinking they are doomed to a recovery somewhere near the Maryland average set out in the above statistics.
 Don’t be, because you are not.